Home > Resources > Mac record screen and audio

 4. Hit Stop button from the menu bar to stop recording.
 The audio and screen recording should automatically open and play into QuickTime Player.

-Tip: The process is mostly the same if you're on a newer Mac (macOS Mojave or higher) to record video and internal audio in a screen recording.
+Tip: The process is mostly the same if you're on a newer macOS (macOS Mojave or higher) to record video and audio at the same time on Mac screen.

 Step 1: Install BlackHole free extension and set it as sound output

-On Mac, click System Preferences (or System Settings since macOS Ventura 13) > Sound, then choose BlackHole 2ch under Output tab.
+• On Mac, click System Preferences (or System Settings since macOS Ventura 13) > Sound, then choose BlackHole 2ch under Output tab.

-Configure audio source to BlackHole to get system sound captured in the same video screen recording.
+Configure audio source to BlackHole to get system sound captured in the same screen video recording.

 Note: Remember to reset the setting back to the way they were after you finishing your Mac sound and screen recording adventure.